Tropical Laurent series, their tropical roots, and localization results for the eigenvalues of nonlinear matrix functions: Algebra and analysis of tropical Laurent series

 with $x, b_{0}, \dots, b_d \in \R^{+}$ and again the tropical roots $\alpha$ are the points of non-differentiability of the function above; this time the multiplicity is the jump of the derivative of the logarithm of the polynomial at the root.
 The tropical roots of a max-times tropical polynomial with coefficients $b_0,\dots,b_d$ are the exponentials of the tropical roots of the max-plus tropical polynomials with coefficients $\log b_0,\dots,\log b_d$, including by convention $-\infty=:\log 0$, and have the same multiplicities: this follows immediately if one observes that for any $x \in \R^+$ it holds

 A tropical version of the fundamental theorem of algebra holds, implying that a tropical polynomial of degree $d$ has $d$ tropical roots counting multiplicities~\cite{cume:80}.
-Using the Newton polygon, the computation of the tropical roots can be recast as a geometric problem which amounts to computing the upper convex hull of the points $(j, \log b_j)$.
+Using the Newton polygon, the computation of the tropical roots can be recast as a geometric problem which amounts to computing the upper convex hull of the points $(j, \log b_j)$ (see, for example, the introduction of \cite{sh:11}).
 This can be done in $\mathcal{O}(d)$ operations using the Graham scan algorithm, since the points are already sorted by their abscissa (see Section~\ref{sec:newton-polygon})~\cite{gr:72}.

 We are concerned with a generalization of tropical polynomials that can be helpful in studying analytic functions, similarly to the role played by tropical polynomials in locating the roots (or eigenvalues) of (possibly matrix-valued) functions.